eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

         ...
     }

-the hash stores the mapping information from the prefix to the corresponding NHG. zebra_nhg_insert_nhe_ctx() is invoked each time a new NHG is created in zebra_nhe_find().
+the hash stores the mapping information from the NHT prefix to the corresponding NHG. zebra_nhg_insert_nhe_ctx() is invoked each time a new NHG is created in zebra_nhe_find().
 Only the recursive NHG is inserted into the hash.

 ``` C
 static bool zebra_nhe_find(struct nhg_hash_entry **nhe, /* return value */